AdobeDocs/campaign.en/help/v8/config/enumerations.md

 ## Alias cleansing {#alias-cleansing}

-In the enumeration fields, you can select a value, or enter a custom value which is not available in the drop-down list.
-Custom values can be added to the existing enumerations values, as a new one - in this case, the **[!UICONTROL Open]** option must be selected.
-These custom values can be cleaned using alias cleansing capabilities.
-For example if a user enters `Adob` instead of `Adobe`, alias cleansing process can automatically replace it by the correct term.
+In enumeration fields, a value can be selected from the drop-down list or entered manually if not available in the list.
+Custom values can be added to the enumeration when the **[!UICONTROL Open]** option is enabled.
+These values can later be standardized through alias cleansing, which automatically replaces variations with the correct term (for example, converting `Adob` to `Adobe`).

 >[!CAUTION]
 >
->Data cleansing is a critical process that impacts the data in the database.
-Adobe Campaign carries out mass data updates, which may lead to some values being deleted.
-This operation is therefore reserved for expert users.
+>Data cleansing is a critical operation that affects database values.
+Adobe Campaign performs mass data updates, which may result in the deletion of certain values.
+This operation is intended for expert users only.

 Enable the **[!UICONTROL Alias cleansing]** option to use data cleansing capabilities for an enumeration.
 When this option is selected, the **[!UICONTROL Alias]** tab is displayed at the bottom of the window.